BDC Hamburger Icon

 Why leads aren’t turning into sales

-When seemingly solid leads don’t pan out as actual sales, several issues may be in play.
+When seemingly solid leads don’t turn into actual sales, several issues may be involved.
 We’ll explore six reasons why your leads may not be buying.

 1. Your leads aren’t ready to buy.

-Research shows that half of the leads you generate are qualified but not ready to buy right now.
-If you look at website visitors, the numbers are even bleaker.
-Marketo found that only 4% of website visitors are ready to buy.
-Yes, they’ve taken the time to check out your website, but remember, this is the very bottom of the sales funnel.
-The vast majority of these visitors are doing preliminary research only.
+You may be generating qualified leads who aren’t ready to buy right now.
+For example, according to Marketo’s Definitive Guide to Lead Generation, only 4 percent of website visitors are ready to buy.
+Yes, they’ve taken the time to check out your website.
+However, this is the very bottom of the sales funnel.
+The vast majority of these visitors are only doing preliminary research.

 2. You lack timely and consistent follow-up with your sales leads.

 Effective lead nurturing is crucial.
 Many leads never turn into sales, and lack of lead nurturing is the most common cause of poor performance.
-According to the Annuitas Group, nurtured leads make 47% larger purchases than those who buy immediately.
+Marketo found that high-level lead nurturing results in 50 percent more sales at a 33 percent lower cost.
+Additionally, according to a widely referenced statistic from Annuitas Group, nurtured leads make 47 percent larger purchases than those who buy immediately.

 Did You Know?Did you know

-Some of the best email marketing software has autoresponders triggered by submitted web forms – an easy way to begin the lead-nurturing process.
-Autoresponder emails have among the highest open rates and click-through rates of any email type.
+Some of the best email marketing software has autoresponders triggered by submitted web forms — an easy way to begin the lead nurturing process.
+Autoresponder emails have among the highest email open rates and click-through rates of any email type.

 3. You don’t have enough website content to inform the prospect.

-Since many online visitors are in the discovery phase, it’s critical to have sufficient content on your website.
+Since many online visitors are in the discovery phase, your website must have compelling content.
 The prospects are there for information, so you must provide everything they may want to know.
+Your goal is to keep customers on your website by presenting high-quality, engaging content while establishing your company as an expert in its field and generating goodwill.

 4. The leads aren’t qualified.

 The leads you’re generating may not be your actual target audience.
-If you are attracting attention with online giveaways or wild claims, you’ll draw people who want something for nothing.
+If you attract attention with online giveaways or wild claims, you’ll draw people who want something for nothing.
 These individuals never had any intention of buying in the first place.

 5. Your team is making ineffective sales pitches.

-To successfully convert your leads, you need a refined, effective sales pitch.
+To convert your leads successfully, you need a refined, effective and confident sales pitch.
 Your sales pitch is crucial whether you’re making it via a website product page, phone call or in-person meeting.

-A good sales pitch will consider the customer’s needs, budget and hesitations, and preemptively answer objections.
-It uses facts and emotions to make a sale – appealing to the prospect’s emotions and using facts to support their buying decision.
+A good sales pitch considers the customer’s needs, budget and hesitations and preemptively answers objections.
+It uses facts and emotions to make a sale, appealing to the prospect’s emotions and using facts to support their buying decision.

 If you suspect your team’s sales pitches are causing your lack of conversions, listen to sales calls, sit in on meetings and analyze your product page.
 After gathering information, modify your training and materials to build a sales team with top-notch sales pitches.